yangbolin/blog_with_hexo/source/_posts/2013/10-03-hello-world.md

   $ hexo clean # 清理缓存(db.json)和生成的文件(public)
   ```

+* `init`：
-* `init`：If folder isn't defined, Hexo will setup the website at the current directory.
+  If folder isn't defined, Hexo will setup the website at the current directory.
 Hexo has 3 default layouts: `post`, `page` and `draft`.
 Other layouts will be saved in source/_posts by default.

+* `new`：
-* `new`：If layout isn't defined, it’ll be default_layout setting.
+  If layout isn't defined, it’ll be default_layout setting.
 If the title is more than one word, wrap it with quotation marks.

-* `generate` option： `-d` Deploy after generate done; `-w` Watch file changes.
+* `generate` option：
+  `-d` Deploy after generate done; `-w` Watch file changes.

+* `deploy` option：
-* `deploy` option：`--setup` Setup without deployment; `--generate` Generate before deployment.
+  `--setup` Setup without deployment; `--generate` Generate before deployment.